theandrew168/devops/README.md

 ### PostgreSQL

 Often, upgrading Ubuntu Server will include a newer version of PostgreSQL.
-Using this newer databaser version requires a few extra steps:
+Using this newer database version requires a few extra steps:

 ```
 # stop pg2s3 while performing the upgrade